Magnetic field headed out of page at top, in blue, toward observer.

 Combining the two (two-dimensional) parametric equations to obtain a three dimensional equation...

-By making Y-BAR substitution this equation is easily solved by computer iteration.
-Quite fortuitous, because the iterations are used for graphing anyway.
 The convenience - for my computer-grapher - is that three dimensions be contained in one equation.

 I am using three colors for an additional three dimensions: